 Investment managers tend to group themselves into either the active or passive camp.
 Active managers think they have an edge, so they typically allocate 100% of client assets to active strategies.
 Passive managers do the opposite and buy and hold index funds.

 I’ve never personally agreed with going all in on either active or passive.
-For that reason, Movement Capital’s strategy is 50% active and 50% passive.
+This is why Movement Capital’s overall strategy is 50% active and 50% passive.
 This page details the passive stock and bond allocations.

 Investing 100% in the S&P 500 is not a passive approach.
 It’s both concentrated in one country and concentrated in large-cap stocks.
-Passive equity exposure needs to be global and avoid market-cap tilts.
+Passive equity exposure needs to be global and avoid tilts to just one company size.
 U.S. stocks currently represent approximately 50% of the global stock market.

 The average U.S. investor has 79% of their stock exposure in U.S. stocks.
 People tend to invest more in their own local markets because it’s the comfortable thing to do.
 This is called home country bias.
 Staying close to home and ignoring the rest of the world is the wrong decision to make in today’s globalized markets.

-Research shows that portfolio volatility is most reduced when a U.S. investor’s allocation to international stocks is 40-50%.
-Another benefit of owning international stocks is that they’ve historically been a better inflation hedge than domestic stocks.
+Research shows that portfolio volatility is most reduced when a U.S. investor’s allocation to international stocks is 40-50%.1 Another benefit of owning international stocks is that they’ve historically been a better inflation hedge than domestic stocks.2

-Movement’s passive stock exposure comes from VTI and VXUS, the same U.S. and international total market-cap index funds used in the trend and macro models.
-A 50/50 split achieves truly passive global stock exposure.
+Movement’s passive stock exposure comes from VTI and VXUS, the same U.S. and international total market index funds used in the trend and macro models.
+A 50/50 split between them achieves truly passive global stock exposure.

 Movement’s passive bond allocations are built with intermediate-term Treasuries, municipal bonds, and inflation-protected Treasuries (TIPS).
 TIPS are used in both tax deferred and taxable accounts.
 Treasuries are only used in tax deferred accounts, and municipal bonds are only used in taxable accounts.

 The graph below shows that economist and investor forecasts (dashed lines) for the 10-year Treasury yield have consistently been off the mark.
 Nobody can predict where interest rates are going, and this is why Movement allocates to intermediate-term bonds.
-Additionally, intermediate-term bonds have historically provided the highest return for their level of interest rate risk (The Bond Book, page 407).
+Additionally, intermediate-term bonds have historically provided the highest return for their level of interest rate risk.3

 The chart below shows the drawdown during 2008 of two example allocations: one 50% in U.S. stocks and 50% in a blended bond fund, and another 50% in U.S. stocks and 50% in a fund that only invests in intermediate-term U.S. Treasuries.

 If an investor were to only use regular bonds, they’d be vulnerable to future inflation that’s higher than what the market currently expects.
-On the other hand, an investor that were to only use TIPS would lose out if we were to enter a deflationary environment and future inflation ends up being less than current expectations.
+An investor that only used TIPS would lose out if future inflation ends up being lower than current expectations.